Mikegibilaro586/Projects/README.md

 # Projects
 Some projects that I have created over the years to help improve efficiency and automate processes.
-They are mostly written in Visual Basic, along with some sections using database connections and SQL queries.
+They contain a combination of external program API, database connections, SQL queries, and recordsets, among others.